 In general, commercial property owners or property managers are responsible for ensuring a commercial building meets all the relevant fire safety regulations.
 In some cases, tenants of commercial properties may be responsible for the maintenance of fire safety equipment.
 The lease should clearly specify who is responsible for what.

-In a building where there are multiple tenants, the person who is in control of the access ways, entrances and exits are responsible for ensuring all tenants have information about safe evacuation in the case of a fire.
+In a building where there are multiple tenants, the person who is in control of the access ways, entrances and exits is responsible for ensuring all tenants have information about safe evacuation in the case of a fire.
 Usually, this responsibility will fall on the property owner or building manager.

 Complying with regulations is highly important to ensure the safety of all occupants.
 Local councils can close business premises if they don’t comply with regulations.